Success Stories of the Top 5 Hospitality Startups

 Revenue (approx.): USD 978 Million

-Its technology has progressed with mobile-first features, AI-based recommendations, and a range of services that serve both business and leisure travelers.
+The company acquired Goibibo and redBus to become India's largest travel services network.
+Its technology has evolved through mobile-first features, AI-based recommendations, and a broad service range covering both business and leisure travel.

 4. Yatra